Manasunna Maaraju: Reception

 Andhra Today wrote "One wonders at the choice of the story by the director and his conviction in it specially when it defies logic.
 Added to this fare is the insipid comedy to bore.
 A delayed declaration of love by Amrutha for Dorababu comes as no revelation as the director makes it out to be.
 That's what makes the movie a drag".
+Indiainfo wrote "Inspite of the routine storyline, its narration makes the film watchable.
+For Rajashekar, the role is a cakewalk as he has enacted the same many times times before.
+Laya does her part well while the other girl Asha Saini has been confined to a song.
+But the person who really steals the thunder is L B Sriram in a pellilla perayya role.
+Vandemataram Srinivas has given decent music and there are at least two very hummable numbers".